Ignoring social distancing, protesters mock Hong Kong leader Lam on her birthday

 China’s Hong Kong affairs office warned last week that the city would never be calm unless “black-clad violent protesters” were all removed, describing them as a “political virus” that seeks independence from Beijing.

-Reporting by Jessie Pang; Writing by Marius Zaharia; Editing by Mark Heinrich
+Reporting by Jessie Pang and Joyce Zhou; Writing by Marius Zaharia; Editing by Mark Heinrich